mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 -

 ## Installation
+1. If not already done, download and install FIJI/ImageJ from https://imagej.net/software/fiji/downloads , following instructions
-1. Download the toolset from INSERT LINK HERE
+2. Download the toolset from INSERT LINK HERE
-2. Locate your ImageJ or FIJI folder
+3. Locate your ImageJ or FIJI folder
-3. Put the file in the Fiji.app > macros > toolsets folder
+4. Put the file in the Fiji.app > macros > toolsets folder
-4. Open ImageJ/FIJI, click on the red double arrow (>>) right of the tools and select Melodie's colocalization toolset
+5. Open ImageJ/FIJI, click on the red double arrow (>>) right of the tools and select Melodie's colocalization toolset
-5. The 1, 2, 3 and 4 icons appear, you're all set!
+6. The 1, 2, 3 and 4 icons appear, you're all set!

 ![Toolset-Icons](img/Icons.PNG)